 Background

-The landscape of potential ionic liquids (IL) and deep eutectic solvents (DES) available for biomass pretreatment is vast and, when combined with potential process configurations (e.g., one-pot, lignin-first, lignin-last), experimentally investigating the space of possibilities is inaccessible.
-The ability to predict the efficacy of a proposed new integrated IL or DES – based deconstruction process will dramatically expand the landscape of ILs that can be investigated for biomass pretreatment by conducting the bulk of the initial IL screening computationally.
-Predictive models also open the possibility to better engineer conversion technologies where models of monosaccharide and lignin fragment yields as a function of solvent and enzyme features and pretreatment conditions are used to optimize pretreatment process conditions to maximize product yields.
+The goals of the predictive deconstruction group are to 1) develop computational approaches to predicting the pretreatment efficacy of proposed new solvent systems and 2) generate molecular level understanding of solvent – biomass interactions via molecular mechanical and quantum calculation methods to better inform our predictive modeling methods.
+The landscape of potential solvents, including ionic liquids (IL), deep eutectic solvents (DES), and protic amines, available for biomass pretreatment is vast and, and when combined with potential process requirements such as solvent recovery and reuse, low toxicity to enzymes and microbial hosts, experimentally investigating the space of possibilities is inaccessible.
+The ability to predict the efficacy of a proposed new integrated solvent-based deconstruction process will dramatically expand the landscape of solvents that can be investigated for biomass pretreatment by conducting the bulk of the initial screening computationally.
+Predictive models also open the possibility to better engineer conversion technologies where models of monosaccharide and lignin fragment yield as a function of solvent, enzymes and pretreatment conditions are used to optimize pretreatment process conditions to maximize product yields.
 The predictive deconstruction group works very closely with the Biological Lignin Depolymerization, Catalytic Lignin Depolymerization, and Pretreatment Optimization and Process Integration groups and facilitated by the JBEI Feedstocks-to-Fuels Pipeline.

 Research

-Research in predictive deconstruction is aimed at developing fundamental understanding of the interactions among solvent systems (ILs, DESs, water) the different components of biomass to promote dissolution of cellulose, hemicellulose, and lignin.
-This information is being expanded and used to predict how new proposed ILs or DESs will perform under different pretreatment process scenarios.
-An additional focus is understanding how ILs and DESs interact with enzymes and other biological entities where it is important to understand and mitigate how the solvent system might negatively impact enzyme activity or microbial growth and productivity.
-Ultimately, we would like to use the framework to design and optimize biomass and pretreatment process specific ILs and DESs.
+Research in predictive deconstruction is aimed at developing fundamental understanding of the interactions among solvent systems (Amines, ILs, DESs, water) and the different components of lignocellulosic biomass that promote dissolution of cellulose, hemicellulose, and lignin.
+This information is being expanded and used to predict how new proposed solvents will perform under different pretreatment process scenarios.
+An additional focus is understanding how solvents interact with enzymes and other biological entities where it is important to understand and mitigate negative impacts of proposed solvents on enzyme activity and microbial growth and productivity.
+Ultimately, we would like to use the framework to design and optimize biomass and pretreatment process specific solvent systems.

 Atomistic simulations of biomass-solvent systems

-We use molecular dynamics simulations and quantum mechanics calculations such as COnductor like Screening MOdel for Real Solvents (COSMO-RS) to both explain how ILs and DES solubilize biomass and to the calculate properties of ionic liquids correlated with efficient biomass deconstruction such as solubility parameters.
-Insights and features extracted from these simulations are being used to generate machine learning models of the pretreatment efficacy and biocompatibility of IL and DES solvents.
+We use molecular dynamics simulations and quantum mechanics calculations such as COnductor like Screening MOdel for Real Solvents (COSMO-RS) to both explain how different solvents solubilize biomass and to the calculate properties (e.g., solubility parameters, ionic and electrostatic interactions, order parameters) of solvent – biomass mixtures that might be correlated with efficient biomass deconstruction.
+Insights and features extracted from these simulations are being used to generate machine learning models of pretreatment efficacy and biocompatibility.

 Machine learning models

-Machine learning models of biomass deconstruction using IL and DES solvent systems are being constructed using features of the solvent system extracted from atomistic simulations, features extracted from biomass characterization (e.g., composition, FT-IR, NMR), features extracted from the chemical structures of cations and anions, and metadata on experimental conditions.
+Machine learning models of biomass deconstruction using IL, DES and amine solvent systems are being constructed using features of the solvent extracted from atomistic simulations, from biomass characterization (e.g., composition, FT-IR, NMR), from the chemical structures of solvents, and from metadata on experimental conditions.
+To increase the effectiveness and design of the pretreatment process, machine learning techniques were also used to forecast the thermophysical characteristics of various solvent classes.
 Hypotheses such as whether a particular solvent system is agnostic to the feedstock phenotype will be tested by comparing models generated using different subsets of features (e.g., models including feedstock phenotype differences vs models excluding biomass phenotype differences).
-Predictive models are validated using JBEI’s feedstock to fuels pipeline, which will also be used to generate data designed to improve existing models.
+Predictive models are validated using JBEI’s feedstock to fuels pipeline, which is also be used to generate data designed to improve existing models.

 Featured Publications